 - Complex molecular liquids;

-- electronic and solvation structure and thermodynamics of complex molecular liquids, solutions, solid-liquid and liquid-liquid interfaces;
+- Electronic structure and solvation thermodynamics in solution and at solid-liquid and liquid-liquid interfaces;

-- nanoparticle transport across liquid interfaces; and self-assembly, conformational stability, and aggregation of supramolecules and biomolecules in solution.
+- Self-assembly, conformational stability and aggregation of supramolecules and biomolecules in solution.

 The Kovalenko group studies biophysics and biochemistry of proteins misfolding and aggregation, theoretical and computational chemistry, particularly theories of solvation and their application to protein energetics and dynamics.
 In particular, the group received funding through the Alberta Prion Research Institute for theoretical studies of the prion protein misfolding and aggregation, and for the development of novel antiprion compounds.

 Dr. Kovalenko has 6 book chapters, 9 patents (multiple countries), 226 papers in peer-reviewed international journals, 22 refereed proceedings, 58 invited talks, 105 contributed talks, 134 posters, and 4 technical reports.
 His research has been cited 5,723 times in 2,382 citing articles.
 His h-index is 40.
 Dr.Kovalenko's overall project funding envelope from various Canadian federal and provincial agencies and industry, including APRI and PrioNet projects, amounts to more than $16,000,000 over years2001-2017 (2022).